 The only exception to our curricular flexibility is the philosophy capstone course: PH400 Senior Thesis.
 That course can only be taken during the senior year.
-In that he was an outstanding student, who produced high quality exemplary work.
-An electronic copy of his senior thesis is posted on our website (Jordan Snow).

-that course, philosophy faculty work one-on-one with each of our senior majors to help them produce some of the best work of their career at Millikin.
+In that course, philosophy faculty work one-on-one with each of our senior majors to help them produce some of the best work of their career at Millikin.
 The student is responsible (in consultation with a faculty adviser) for choosing the topic.
 Hence, we insist that this particular course come at the end of the student's undergraduate philosophical exploration.
 We want our students to have exposure to a wide range of philosophical issues, topics, and texts before they select a topic of personal interest for in-depth exploration in their senior theses.